lilsugsy/Shaders/README.md

 ## How to use shaders (lava example)

 ### 1 - Import
-Place the shaders in a folder of your chouse.
+Place the shaders in a folder of your choice.
 Then import both the fragment and vertex shaders at the top of your script

 ```js